 Time Limitation means that this Policy only applies to research misconduct occurring within six (6) years of the date an allegation of research misconduct is received by the university unless:

-• The Respondent continues or renews any incident of alleged research misconduct that occurred before the six-year limitation through the citation, re-publication or other use for the potential benefit of the Respondent of the research record that is alleged to have been fabricated, falsified, or plagiarized; or
+- The Respondent continues or renews any incident of alleged research misconduct that occurred before the six-year limitation through the use of, re-publication of or citation to portion(s) of the research record that is alleged to have been fabricated, falsified, or plagiarized as determined by the MRO; or

 3.1 Responsible Conduct of Research (RCR) Education